serna37/vim-IDE-menu/README.md

 nnoremap <F10> :VimspectorReset<CR>
 ```

-preset install
+to preset install debugger
 ```vim
 :VimspectorInstall debugpy delve CodeLLDB
 ```

-you have to prepare `.vimspector.json` on project file.
+And, you have to prepare `.vimspector.json` on project file.

-copy `.vimspector.json` file from this repo installed by [`junegunn/vim-plug`](https://github.com/junegunn/vim-plug).
+This is cmd to copy `.vimspector.json` file from this repo installed by [`junegunn/vim-plug`](https://github.com/junegunn/vim-plug).
 ```vim
 :VimspectorProfileInit
 ```